blakkan/blakkan.github.io/_posts/2015-01-31-LosAngelesCentralMarket.md

 date:   2015-01-31 20:51:22
 categories: jekyll update
 ---
 The [Los Angeles Grand Central Market](http://www.grandcentralmarket.com) dates from 1917.
 It's at 317 South Broadway, but goes through the entire block and also opens onto the middle of the 300 block of Hill street.
-An interesting old-time market, now with various trendy food stalls.
+An interesting old-time market, it now houses various trendy food stalls.
 A good place for lunch, but give yourself an extra hour or so to see some of the immediately surrounding sights.
 Across Hill street you can see Los Angeles' one-block-long cable car system "Angel's Flight."
-(Not currently operating)  Across Broadway you'll find the [Bradbary Building](https://www.laconservancy.org/locations/bradbury-building), famous for its age (opened in 1893) and the many films and motion pictures filmed there.
+(Not currently operating)  Across Broadway you'll find the [Bradbury Building](https://www.laconservancy.org/locations/bradbury-building), famous for its age (opened in 1893) and the many films and motion pictures filmed there.
 Also on that block you'll find Ross Cutlery, home to a fine selection of cutting tools of every kind - cooking, shaving, seamanship, jungle exploration - and a big selection of harmonicas thrown in as a bonus.

 Hill street entrance.
 Note the "Knit-Bombed" interior columns.